-The panel is chaired by the Vice-Principal, unless she is unavailable, or has a close connection with the student that is likely to, or likely to be perceived to, impair in any way her ability to reach a judgment unaffected by matters extraneous to the case (such as if she is the student's Personal Tutor).
-In this case the next most senior Fellow available and without a close connection to the student will act as Chair.
+The panel is chaired by the Vice-Principal, or a nominated deputy with no close connection to the case.
 The panel also consists of two Fellows, neither of whom should be the student's tutor, nor have any close connection with the student.
 The student's Personal Tutor and the Senior Tutor will also be in attendance.
 The student may choose to be accompanied to the hearing by one or two supporters (if two, one must be a JCR officer).

 The student will be given prior written notice setting out the grounds for convening an academic disciplinary hearing and will be given a copy of supporting evidence, such as tutors' reports or collection results.
 At the hearing, the Chair will explain how the hearing will be organised and will then summarise the case for sending down as presented in the supporting evidence.
 The Chair will ensure that all parties are given full opportunities to say everything they wish to present, including any material considerations and mitigating circumstances the student may wish to raise.
 The panel may ask questions of the student, his or her Personal Tutor and the Senior Tutor.
 At the end of the hearing, the student and his other supporter(s), the Senior Tutor and the student's Personal Tutor will withdraw and the panel will then decide on its recommendations.
-The student, his or her Personal Tutor will be informed of the panel's recommendations as soon as they are agreed (this may not be immediately after the hearing), and the recommendations shall be reported to the College's next Governing Body meeting by the Principal.
+The student, his or her Personal Tutor and the student's recommendations as soon as they are agreed (this may not be immediately after the hearing), and the recommendations shall be reported to the College's next Governing Body meeting by the Principal.
 Governing Body will make a final decision.